Bolton says his best seller about Trump is 'a book about how not to be president' - KESQ

 A version of this article first appeared in the “Reliable Sources” newsletter.
 You can sign up for free right here.

 People have been talking about John Bolton for weeks.
 Reporters have been quoting from his book for days.
 President Trump and his allies have been attacking him from Twitter to TV.
-The DOJ’s lawyers have been challenging him in court.
+The Justice Department’s lawyers have been challenging him in court.

 Now he gets his say.
-Tuesday is publication day, lest anyone forget.
-There’s a big spread in Monday’s USA Today, a “Morning Edition” interview Monday morning, Bret Baier and Stephen Colbert on Tuesday, “The View” and Wolf Blitzer on Wednesday, and on from there.
+Tuesday is publication day for “The Room Where It Happened,” lest anyone forget.
+There’s a big spread in Monday’s USA Today, a “Morning Edition” interview Monday morning, interviews with Bret Baier and Stephen Colbert on Tuesday, visits to “The View” and “The Situation Room with Wolf Blitzer” on Wednesday, and on from there.

 Earlier in the day on ABC, “This Week” played a clip of Raddatz saying to Bolton, “You describe the president as erratic, foolish, behaved ‘irrationally,’ bizarrely, ‘you can’t leave him alone for a minute,’ he ‘saw conspiracies behind rocks’ and was ‘stunningly uninformed.'”
 Bolton responded to the summary, “I don’t think he’s fit for office.
 I don’t think he has the competence to carry out the job.”